American Society of Primatologists

-The American Society of Primatologists is both an educational and scientific society which aims to promote both the discovery and exchange of information on non-human primates.
+The American Society of Primatologists (ASP) is both an educational and scientific society which aims to promote both the discovery and exchange of information on non-human primates.
 The society is open to anybody who actively, or is more passively interested in primatology, or anyone who is interested in supporting this.
 The Society publishes a scientific journal, The American Journal of Primatology.